 The reserve account is used to recognise the amortisation of grant date fair value of options issued to employees (including employees of subsidiary company) under employee stock option plan over the vesting period.

 Other component of equity

 The shares issued under merger but not allotted are kept in abeyance.

-24. Other financial liabilities (non-current)
+22. Lease liability (non-current)